ryanvmenezes/champions-league-winprob/README.md

 Win probability models are somewhat ubiquitous in sports analysis these days, with data used to describe the back-and-forth rhythm of a particular game.
 Less common are models that forecast the result of an aggregate outcome over multiple games.
 This is one attempt at that.

 The model here aims to predict the winner in a specific kind of soccer competition: The [two-legged tie](https://en.wikipedia.org/wiki/Two-legged_tie).
 In such matchups, each team hosts one game (referred to as a "leg") and the winner is the team that scores the most goals over both games.
 This specifically focuses on competitions where the ["away goals rule"](https://en.wikipedia.org/wiki/Away_goals_rule) is used to break any deadlock.
+It started with a focus on the UEFA Champions League but has been extended further to cover the UEFA Europa League, and will hopefully be extended more.

 ## Abstract